 Serra Mesa offers residents a diverse community, great public schools, and a quiet atmosphere.
 Serra Mesa is a perfect location for families and possesses an inviting, welcoming vibe.
 This neighborhood is a quick twenty-minute drive from downtown while still being outside the hustle and bustle of the city.

 The neighborhood of Golden Hill is located just south of Balboa Park in San Diego.
 Golden Hill is a low-key neighborhood that has artisan coffee, craft cocktails, and a varied dining scene.
-This area is a community-oriented neighborhood that features a weekly farmers market and community events throughout the year.
+This area is a community-oriented neighborhood that features events throughout the year.

 North Park is located close to San Diego State University and has a young, hip vibe that has driven an influx of trendy shops, eateries, and bars.
 Walking down the street in North Park, you can choose from any number of different activities to engage in.